2015 FIFA Women's World Cup: Controversies

 All of the tournament's venues had fields composed of artificial turf, which some players believe results in a higher risk of injuries to players.
 More than 50 players protested the use of the surface instead of grass on the basis of gender discrimination.
 They filed a lawsuit challenging FIFA's decision to play on artificial turf, claiming FIFA would never allow the men's World Cup to be played on "unsafe" artificial turf and thus the organizers had violated the Canadian Human Rights Act.
 2012 Women's World Player of the Year Abby Wambach noted "The men would strike playing on artificial turf."
 The controversial issue of gender equality and an equal playing field for all sparked debate in many countries around the world.
 An application filed on 1 October 2014 with the Ontario Human Rights Tribunal by a group of women's international soccer players against FIFA and the Canadian Soccer Association noted that, in 1994, FIFA spent $2 million to plant natural grass over artificial turf in New Jersey and Detroit.
 Some celebrities and prominent players showed their support for the women soccer players in defence of their lawsuit, including United States men's team keeper Tim Howard.
 Even with the possibility of boycotts, FIFA's head of women's competitions, Tatjana Haenni, made it clear "We play on artificial turf and there's no Plan B." In January 2015, the lawsuit was withdrawn by the players.

 Fox commentator Julie Stewart-Binks measured the turf temperature at several games.
 On 21 June at the Canada vs Switzerland round of 16 game in Vancouver, she reported that her thermometer was "officially broken".
 Her thermometer appears to max out at 120 F.

 During the tournament, Australian striker Michelle Heyman slammed the playing conditions, saying the turf is like "walking on hot coals" and the players feet "just turn white, your skin is all ripped off".

-Prior to the start of the Australia vs Japan quarterfinal in Edmonton on 27 June, Fox commentator Kyndra de St. Aubin measured the air temperature at 82 F and the turf temperature at 150 F. Despite such dangerous conditions, officials decided against taking cooling breaks during the match because the air temperature was under 32 C. As the game wore on, players appeared noticeably exhausted due to the playing conditions.
+Prior to the start of the Australia vs Japan quarter-final in Edmonton on 27 June, Fox commentator Kyndra de St. Aubin measured the air temperature at 82 F and the turf temperature at 150 F. Despite such dangerous conditions, officials decided against taking cooling breaks during the match because the air temperature was under 32 C. As the game wore on, players appeared noticeably exhausted due to the playing conditions.

 Attendance was largely inflated by FIFA as single tickets were sold for double-headers during the group stages.
 "This allows FIFA to report the combined attendance for both matches as the attendance for each match when in reality the true attendance for one or both matches is likely to be much different."